-In Spring 2018, a director friend sent over a short script for a ghost story.
+In Spring 2018, director Mark Jenkin sent over a script for a ghost story written by Adrian Bailey.
 Told over a number of timelines, the script had an inter-dimensional quality which echoed some of the work I’d been writing about around Twin Peaks: The Return.
-The story centred around ideas of death, memory, and using metaphors of the sea and heavy weather to evoke themes of what it is to live and love.
+Hard, Cracked the Wind centred around ideas of death, memory, and used metaphors of the sea and heavy weather to evoke themes of what it is to live and love.

-The script chopped and changed a little from that first draft and following conversations around the story with the director, writer, producers and others (and some beautiful location recce shots), I wrote a couple of sound design orientated pieces.
+Adrian’s script chopped and changed a little from that first draft and, following conversations around the story with the director, writer, producers and others (and with the help of some beautiful location recce shots), I wrote a couple of sound design orientated pieces.
 Later, I added some more traditional music cues prior to shooting and was overjoyed to take up the role of composer on the production in the Summer.

-Now in post-production, I’m working with a group of collaborators to deepen the score.
+Since then, I’ve had a draft visual edit of the film shot in stark 16mm and, with the film in the throes of post-production as Mark and the team move to a picture lock, I’ve been working with a group of collaborators to deepen the score.
 One of the most satisfying purely creative projects I’ve been involved in, I’m looking forward to sharing this work for what I think will be a beautiful and poignant film.

 The film is due for completion July 2019.